Continuous truss bridge

-A continuous truss bridge is a truss bridge which extends without hinges or joints across three or more supports.
+A continuous truss bridge is a truss bridge that extends without hinges or joints across three or more supports.
 A continuous truss bridge may use less material than a series of simple trusses because a continuous truss distributes live loads across all the spans; in a series of simple trusses, each truss must be capable of supporting the entire load.

-Although some continuous truss bridges resemble cantilever bridges and may be constructed using cantilever techniques, there are important differences between the two forms.
+Although some continuous truss bridges resemble cantilever bridges and may be constructed using cantilever techniques, there are essential differences between the two forms.
 Cantilever bridges need not connect rigidly mid-span, as the cantilever arms are self-supporting.
-Although some cantilever bridges appear continuous due to decorative trusswork at the joints, these bridges will remain standing if the connections between the cantilevers are broken, or if the suspended span (if any) is removed.
+Although some cantilever bridges appear continuous due to decorative trusswork at the joints, these bridges will remain standing if the connections between the cantilevers are broken or the suspended span (if any) is removed.
 Conversely, continuous truss bridges rely on rigid truss connections throughout the structure for stability.
-Severing a continuous truss mid-span endangers the structure.
-However, continuous truss bridges do not experience the tipping forces that a cantilever bridge must resist, because the main span of a continuous truss bridge is supported at both ends.
+Severing a continuous truss mid-span endangers the structure, as exemplified by the collapse of Baltimore's Francis Scott Key Bridge in March 2024.
+However, continuous truss bridges do not experience the tipping forces that a cantilever bridge must resist because the main span of a continuous truss bridge is supported at both ends.

 It is possible to convert a series of simple truss spans into a continuous truss.
-For example, the northern approach to the Golden Gate Bridge was originally constructed as a series of five simple truss spans.
+For example, the northern approach to the Golden Gate Bridge was initially constructed as a series of five simple truss spans.
 In 2001, a seismic retrofit project connected the five spans into a single continuous truss bridge.

 History

 Continuous truss bridges started to be constructed in Europe during the second half of the 19th century.
-Although the advantages of continuous bridges were known, there were three main engineering challenges which slowed their widespread adoption:
+Although the advantages of continuous bridges were known, three main engineering challenges slowed their widespread adoption: